disruptek/mindsdb-demo/README.md

 # Demo for MindsDB

-This currently demonstrates a bug with attaching the certificate to one of the network load balancer listeners.
+~~This currently demonstrates a bug with attaching the certificate to one of the network load balancer listeners.~~

+I was using it wrong.
+Listeners need a specially-wrapped `ListenerCertificate`.

 ## Setup